Malachiparks1999/CISC450_Project2/README.md

 make all

-**Running Instructions**
+**Running Instructions** (Add sample tests in here on what to use)

 Two executables will be created in the main directory:
-	Server.exec: Takes in no args, runs the server side of the TCP connection Client.exec: Takes in no args, runs the client side of the TCP connection
+	Server.exec: Takes in no args, runs the server side of the UDP connection Client.exec: Takes in no args, runs the client side of the UDP connection

 TWO TERMINALS MUST BE RUN AT THE SAME TIME:
 	1) On the first terminal enter "./Server.exec"